 Additional Medical Conditions That Cause Clotting Problems

-If you are curious how your medication(s) can affect your dental treatment, then talk to Dr. Patterson of M & M Dental of Arizona.
+If you are curious how your medication(s) can affect your dental treatment, then talk to Dr. Patterson.
 Anticoagulants raise risks in dental procedures, and Dr. Patterson will work with you to ensure that you have a bright and beautiful smile for years to come.
 Call for your appointment today!